We’ve gained a good understanding of assignment as a tool in modeling, as well

 Figure 3.32 is a picture of a signal-processing system that corresponds

-procedure.
+to the integral procedure.
 The input stream is scaled by and

 passed through an adder, whose output is passed back through the same adder.

-The self-reference in the definition of int
+The self-reference in the definition of int is reflected in the figure

 by the feedback loop that connects the output of the adder to one of the